 So what does this mean practically?
 First, it is entirely possible that maintaining muscle strength through exercise and a healthy lifestyle could be one more way to reduce your risk of cognitive decline and dementia.

-These observations support the view that exercise has a beneficial effect of reducing the risk of developing significant cognitive loss and dementia.
+These observations support the view that exercise has the beneficial effect of reducing the risk of developing significant cognitive loss and dementia.
 Yet one more reason to keep moving!

 Alzheimer’s disease is a set of conditions that affect the areas of the brain that regulate memory, thought, and language.